Bryant Furnace Code 31: Meaning And Easy Fixes

 2. Adjust or Replace the Pressure Switch

-3. Clear Vent Pipe Blockages
+3. Clear the Vent Pipe of Obstructions

 4. Repair or Replace the Ignition System